-The handpiece, which holds the blasting nozzle, should be inserted into one of the holes in the side of the WorkStation provided for this purpose.
-The DF1400 is a pressurized device.
+The handpiece, which holds the blasting nozzle, should be inserted into one of the holes in the side of the workstation provided for this purpose.
+The PF2400 is a pressurized device.
 Never depress the footswitch without holding the handpiece firmly in place.

-Air Pressure Regulator
+2.3.4 Air Pressure Regulator

-The Air Pressure Regulator knob is located on the front panel.
-It controls the DirectFlo's operating air pressure, as indicated on the pressure gage directly above it.
+The Air Pressure Regulator knob on the front of the unit controls the PowerFlo® model's operating air pressure as indicated on the pressure gage located directly above it.
 To adjust the pressure, pull the knob out.
 Rotate it clockwise to increase the pressure or counterclockwise to decrease the pressure.
 Push the knob in to lock it in position.